 Prepare the Cake Batter

-Set Aside: Leave the batter to rest as you make the pecan topping.
+Set Aside: Let the batter rest while you prepare the pecan topping.

 Prepare the Pan

-Pick Your Pan: Depending on your mood, a bundt pan, square pan, or oblong pan.
+Pick Your Pan: Choose a bundt pan, square pan or oblong pan, depending on your mood.

 Add Butter: Get a stick of butter and melt it down and pour it evenly across the bottom of the prepared pan.